 With Luke’s ambitions to grow their locations, distribute the brand across multiple verticals and scale across the globe, technology is critical to enabling their expansion.
 The core focus of every employee is to deliver an exceptional hospitality experience, so the executive team is committed to ensuring technology supports that experience.
 The role of technology at Luke’s is to act as an enabler to achieve a holistic, consistent, and ultimately unified food experience throughout all their shacks.
 With 36 locations across the United States, Japan, and Taiwan it can quickly become difficult to get a singular message or system change across their entire enterprise.
 Doing so requires a smart system—something they now have with Qu.

-According to Co-Founder, Ben Conniff, “achieving a unified food experience is really important because we’re focused, at the shack level, on hospitality to guests and on treating our seafood the right way.
+According to Co-Founder, Ben Conniff, “achieving a unified food experience through a single menu management system is really important because we’re focused on hospitality to guests and on treating our seafood the right way.
 Anywhere there is friction in the technology or the systems of our business, it detracts from our ultimate goal of providing an exceptional experience, sharing our message, and creating a perfect product.

 “When we can remove that friction and make that experience holistic, simple, and smooth, that's going to be something that betters our business on the whole.
 Qu’s gotten us much further along the way toward that.”